 The EAD will include the country of origin (where the products were made or produced) and the country of ultimate export.
 This data is essential for figuring out what taxes, free trade agreements, and export laws apply.

-EAD document customs include information about both the sender and receiver, which means the importer and exporter.
+EAD documents include information about both the sender and receiver, which means the importer and exporter.
 Export delivery gives the exporter and importer complete information for easy verification.

-Both the exporter (who is referred to as the consignor) and the importer (who is referred to as the consignee) have their names, addresses, and other contact information included in the document.
+The exporter (who is referred to as the consignor) and the importer (who is referred to as the consignee) both have their names, addresses, and other contact information included in the document.
 This guarantees that the appropriate parties participating in the transaction are linked to the cargo.

 The EAD may include a specification of the International Commercial Terms (Incoterms) that have been agreed upon.
 These terms establish the buyer’s and seller’s respective obligations and expenses in international transactions.
 This guarantees that the delivery terms are clear and prevents misunderstandings when sending the package.